vicho314/TINGESO-2-Backend/README.md

 # TINGESO-2-Backend
-Backend project for ToolRent business example
+Backend project for ToolRent business example, with Jenkins and Docker integration.